Montayang/rangeproof/README.md

 # rangeproof

-It is the initial version of the protocol of polynomial rangeproof.
+It is the initial version(no zk) of the protocol of polynomial rangeproof.

 It is based on mcl.